pgaljan/blog/resume.md

 [Paul Galjan](mailto:galjan@gmail.com)
 -------------------
 ### Summary
 Experienced technologist proficient in overseeing the entire IT lifecycle across diverse domains and applications.
-Utilizes strong analytical skills to establish strategic alignment and consensus for actionable technical roadmaps, spanning from late-research to mid-development stages and across a variety of market scales.
+Utilizes strong analytical skills to establish strategic alignment and consensus for actionable technical roadmaps, spanning from late-research to mid-development stages across a variety of market scales.
 #### Career Path
 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'dark' } }%%